MarsForever/MarsForever_ARTS/2021-04-09_ckad/kodekloud_exam/ckad_question.md

 #### No.3

-> We have deployed a new pod called *secure-pod* and a service called *secure-service*.
-Incoming or Outgoing connections to this pod are not working.

-> Troubleshoot why this is happening.

-> Make sure that incoming connection from the pod *webapp-color* are successful.

-> Important:Don't delete any current objects deployed.

-- Important:Don't Alter Existing Objects!
-- Connectivity working?

-#### No.4

 > Create a pod called *time-check* in the *dvl1987* namespace.This pod should run a container called *timer-check* that users the *busybox* image.